<< Back to MOTIFvations Blog Home Page

 Under-Tagmentation

 If the loaded Tn5 does not have adequate access to the open chromatin in the cells, or if the ratio of Tn5 to DNA is too low, it will not be able to cut the DNA at a high enough frequency to create fragments in the ideal range.
-Referred to as under-tagmentation, the majority of the fragments will be greater than 800 bp.
-See Figure 2.
-The downside of all these large fragments is they cluster inefficiently on the flow cell, creating low cluster density and lower output.
+Referred to as under-tagmentation, the majority of the fragments will be greater than 800 bp (see Figure 2).
+The downside of all these large fragments is that they cluster inefficiently on the flow cell, creating low cluster density and lower output.
 Because they do not sequence as efficiently as smaller fragments, a higher number of sequencing reads will be required to get the same coverage, at higher cost.

 Under-tagmented ATAC-Seq library